 When I first saw this modular, it broke my brain, but knew I wanted to fold it.
 I looked and looked for instructions and finally reached out to Leong Chen Chit, through connections to Sydney Origami Group on fakebook:

 He is part of a shared group on Fakebook and to my amazement shared, via photodiagram, guidelines and folding sequence suggestions.
 Continue reading

 I am always on the lookout for something to keep my hands busy in the boring bits of the day.
 At the moment, many of my classes are doing assignment work, when they do not need assistance, rather than sit idle I fold:

 I often fold for relaxation and therapy, this design “Gargoyle” by Alessandro Beber is a fold I took up to keep my mind busy during some tough times near Easter:

 Like a true maniac she carefully rolled and carried with her on her travels, returning to Australia she carefully transported it to a place I would also be (Townsville for a conference).
-What commitment.